SimonAmbridgeNuoDB/NuoDB-Zeppelin/README.md

 Now let's demonstrate how to connect to NuoDB using Python code running inside the notebook.

-Add a paragraph below the one you used to import the NuoDB Python library.
-Create a new paragraph by hovering the mouse over the lower edge of the existing paragraph.
+Add a paragraph below the one you used to import the NuoDB Python library
+* Create a new paragraph by hovering the mouse over the lower edge of the existing paragraph.

 Paste in the block of code below.